hamler-lang/docs/guides/09_DataTypesMapping.md

 **Chars** in Hamler are also UTF-8 Unicode characters but with different syntax from Erlang.

-**Chars** in Hamer are enclosed in single quotes, which are similar to most programming languages.
+**Chars** in Hamler are enclosed in single quotes, which is similar to most programming languages.

 ```hamler
 'a'